uncbiag/neuro_shooting/README.md

         --unfreeze_parameters_at_iter 50 --optimize_over_data_initial_conditions --niter 500
 ```

-If you are interested in how the results for the paper where obtained (that are the basis for the boxplots for example) have a look
+If you are interested in how the results for the paper where obtained (i.e., the basis for the boxplots for example) have a look
 at

-- run_long_iteration_experiments_simple_functional_mapping.py
+- `run_long_iteration_experiments_simple_functional_mapping.py` and
-- run_long_iteration_experiments_simple_functional_mapping_rnn.py
+- `run_long_iteration_experiments_simple_functional_mapping_rnn.py`

 These two python scripts specify the entire experimental setting for the cubic and the quadratic-like functions for
 all the four models in the paper.

 ### Spiral example

-The main python script to run the spiral example is *sprial.py*.
+The main python script to run the spiral example is `sprial.p`.
 As for the cubic and the quadratic-like
-examples the default parameters should already be pretty good.
-It can be run as follow:
+examples, the default parameters should already be pretty good.
+It can be run as follows:
 ```
     python spiral.py --seed 0 --shooting_model updown_universal --niters 2000
         --optional_weight 10 --save_figures --viz_freq 50 --validate_with_long_range